 Pancreatic cancer is difficult to diagnose early because the pancreas isn’t located in an area of the body where a growth could be felt during a regular exam.
 It also doesn’t usually cause symptoms until the cancer has spread to other areas of the body.

-Pancreatic cancer is often diagnosed at a late stage because it tends not to show symptoms early on.
 Stage 4 pancreatic cancer means the cancer has spread to other organs, typically the liver or the lungs.
-You can’t cure the cancer at this point, but you still have treatment options.
+Cancer can’t be cured at this point, but there are still treatment options.

-- Gastric bypass is surgery that attaches the stomach directly to the small intestine.
-It can be used to circumvent a tumor that’s blocking food from leaving your stomach (referred to as gastric outlet obstruction) and reaching your intestine.
+Gastric bypass is surgery that attaches the stomach directly to the small intestine.
+It can be used to bypass a tumor that’s blocking food from leaving your stomach (referred to as gastric outlet obstruction) and reaching your intestine.

 The available treatments for stage 4 cancer generally won’t stop your cancer from growing.
 But don’t give up hope if your doctor says there are no other treatments left to try.
 Researchers are testing new cancer therapies in clinical trials.

 When you enroll in one of these trials, you’ll have a chance to test a new treatment that isn’t yet available to the general public.
 The study you’re in might eventually lead to a new breakthrough therapy for pancreatic cancer.